Clive Bull: LBC radio show

 Bull's show aired live Sunday to Thursday from 10pm to 1am.
 With slight variations in show times, Bull occupied the same late night slot from 1995 to 2011 despite numerous changes of station brand and ownership during this time.

-Discussions tend to focus around two or three topics each evening based loosely upon what is in the news, or what interests or affects Bull.
+Discussions tend to focus around two or three topics each show based loosely upon what is in the news.
 However, he encourages callers to talk about whatever they like, on the basis that more interesting discussions come from things people genuinely care about.
-There were special-interest nights, including the successful science hour series with Brian J. Ford.
-Between 1999 and 2007 Bull's show was produced by Bob Johnson, who produced his last show on Thursday 20 December 2007.
-Previous producer Dan Wright went on to work for Independent Television News and CNN.
+There were special-interest nights, including a science hour series with Brian J. Ford.

 The 1991 short television programme Night Caller followed the callers to Bull's through-the-night show.

 In June 2011, Bull said he would be taking a break from talk radio, stating that: "After thirty wonderful years with LBC, I'm looking forward to being up all day and going to bed at a sensible hour".
 Bull was succeeded on the Late Show by his friend and former LBC colleague Anthony Davis.
 Less than a year later, Bull returned to LBC presenting Sunday to Thursday from 7pm to 10pm, starting on Easter Sunday 2012.

 In September 2018, LBC announced a new autumn schedule.
-Bull moved to weekends to present Saturday 6-8pm and Sundays 6-9pm shows.
-In January 2019 these were changed to Saturday 6-10pm & Sunday 6-9pm.
-In September 2020 these were changed to Saturday 1-4am & Sunday 1-4am.
+Bull moved to weekends to present Saturday 6–8pm and Sundays 6–9pm shows.
+In January 2019 these were changed to Saturday 6–10pm and Sunday 6–9pm.
+In September 2020 these were changed to Saturday 1–4am and Sunday 1–4am.